New Biden ad blitz slams rioting, blames president for violence: 'Donald Trump adds fuel to every fire'

 TRUMP ALLIES CHALLENGE BIDEN'S TOUGHER TONE ON RIOTS, NOTE SUPPORT FOR FUND BAILING OUT PROTESTERS

-The Biden campaign said the ad is part of a $45 million broadcast and digital ad buy just this week.
+The Biden campaign said the ad is part of a $45 million broadcast and digital ad buy just this week -- a staggering sum of money for even a presidential campaign to drop.
 It comes as the Biden campaign has begun to emphasize its condemnations of rioting and violence in recent days after Republicans have hammered the message for weeks and harshly criticized the Biden campaign for the lack of attention paid to the unrest at the Democratic National Convention (DNC).

 Trump allies have challenged the sincerity of the tone change by the Biden campaign.
 Meanwhile, the Biden campaign has noted that the nominee has condemned the violence on several occasions throughout the summer, even to the point of backlash from some on the left.